Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Introduction

 One such propagation effect is gravitational lensing.
 GWs get lensed when the signals encounter mass inhomogeneities during their journey to the detectors.
-If the intervening object is sufficiently massive, it can produce multiple images of the source through strong lensing \cite{Dai:2016igl,Ng:2017yiu}.
-The multiple images would differ in their magnifications and arrival times to the observer.
+If the intervening object is sufficiently massive, it can produce multiple images of the source through strong lensing \cite{Dai:2016igl, Ng:2017yiu}.
+The multiple images would differ in their magnifications and arrival times at the observer.
 The probability (quantified by the optical depth) for strong lensing is, however, small, e.g., $\sim 10^{-3} - 10^{-4}$ for galaxy lenses \cite{Wang:2021kzt}, mainly because it requires a strong alignment between the source, lens and the observer.
-Searches in GW data have not detected signatures of strong lensing so far \cite{Hannuksela:2019kle, LIGOScientific:2021izm}.
-Nevertheless, it has been anticipated that $\sim 1.3^{+0.6}_{-0.4} - 1.7^{+0.9}_{-0.6}$ binary black hole (BBH) lensed signals per year from galaxy lensing \cite{Wierda:2021upe} could be observed at the design sensitivities of advanced LIGO \& Virgo \cite{LIGOScientific:2014pky, VIRGO:2014yos}, where the uncertainty mainly arises from the BBH merger rate distribution.
-These prospects will only be enhanced with the addition of KAGRA \cite{Aso:2013eba, KAGRA:2020tym} and LIGO-India \cite{Saleem:2021iwi} to the detector network.
-Furthermore, third generation GW detectors like Cosmic Explorer (CE) \cite{Reitze:2019iox} and Einstein Telescope (ET) \cite{Sathyaprakash:2012jk} are expected to have an order of magnitude better sensitivity as compared to the current generation of detectors, thus potentially observing hundreds of thousands of mergers every year.
+Searches in GW data have not detected signatures of strong lensing so far \cite{Hannuksela:2019kle, LIGOScientific:2021izm}. {Nevertheless, at the design sensitivities of Advanced LIGO \& Virgo \cite{LIGOScientific:2014pky, VIRGO:2014yos}, $1.3^{+0.6}_{-0.4} - 1.7^{+0.9}_{-0.6}$ detections of binary black holes (BBH) lensed by galaxies are expected per year \cite{Wierda:2021upe}. } These prospects will only be enhanced with the addition of KAGRA \cite{Aso:2013eba, KAGRA:2020tym} and LIGO-India \cite{LI-Det, Saleem:2021iwi} to the detector network.
+Furthermore, third-generation GW detectors like Cosmic Explorer (CE) \cite{Reitze:2019iox} and Einstein Telescope (ET) \cite{Sathyaprakash:2012jk} are expected to have an order of magnitude better sensitivity as compared to the current generation of detectors, thus potentially observing hundreds of thousands of mergers every year.
 This suggests an exciting time for doing science with strongly lensed GWs in future~\cite{Sereno:2011ty, Ding:2015uha, Baker:2016reh, Hannuksela:2020xor, Goyal:2020bkm, Xu:2021bfn}.